ganeshthawre2002/ganeshthawre2002/README.md

 ## 🚀 About Me

-I'm currently pursuing a Bachelor's in Commerce in Computer Applications (BCCA), with a strong focus on **data analytics, AI tools, and business intelligence**.
+I'm currently pursuing a Bachelor's in Commerce in Computer Applications (BCCA), with a strong focus on **data analytics, AI tools, Generative AI and business intelligence**.
 My passion lies in exploring how data can solve real-world problems and drive business growth.

 I combine traditional analytical tools like **SQL, Excel, and Python** with **modern AI tools like ChatGPT and Generative AI platforms** to accelerate workflows, automate reporting, and generate insights faster and smarter.